|Frank R. Campbell, Ph.D., LCSW, CT

 and LOSS trainer, along with other gatekeeper trainings.

-Dr. Tucker is a clinical psychologist who started his position as an assistant professor of psychology at Louisiana State University in August of 2017.
+Dr. Tucker is the Chairman of NSTC and the Clinical Director of Survivor Services at BRCIC.
+He is a clinical psychologist who started his position as an assistant professor of psychology at Louisiana State University in August of 2017.

 There he teaches undergraduate courses in psychology, graduate courses in clinical psychology, and founded the LSU Mitigation of Suicidal Behavior research laboratory.

 As a clinical assistant professor of psychology at LSUHSC/OLOL, he trains medical staff/students in suicide-specific evidence-based assessment and intervention protocols.